apache/struts-site/source/core-developers/freemarker-support.md

 # Freemarker Support

-Freemarker views can be rendered using the webwork result type `freemarker`\.
+Freemarker views can be rendered using a result type `freemarker`.

-__Configure your action to use the freemarker result type__
+## Configure your action to use the freemarker result type

-The `freemarker` result type is defined in `struts-default.xml`, so normally you just include it, and define your resuts to use `type="freemarker"`\.
+The `freemarker` result type is defined in `struts-default.xml`, so normally you just include it, and define your results to use `type="freemarker"`.

 ```xml
 <include file="struts-default.xml"/>